The randomness of examinations

 Conclusion

 Oxford is a wonderful place to study.
-However, your examination score may have its own way of following its own random walk, simply because quality of a submission is highly subjective, and even more so given the limited time markers can dedicate to each piece of work.
-It is a pity, given the number of hours students invest in sharpening their understanding of the surrounding literature and honing the craft of writing.
-As I always reminded myself – the numerical FHS grade itself has little, if any, significance to your future.
-Maybe a good grade will help to reduce the number of applications you make for jobs or Masters’ programmes.
+However, your examination scores may exhibit considerable variability, primarily because assessing the quality of written work involves subjective judgment, particularly given the limited time markers can dedicate to each submission.
+This reality can be frustrating considering the hours students invest in understanding literature and honing their writing.
+As I always reminded myself, the numerical FHS grade itself has limited significance to your future beyond perhaps reducing the number of applications needed for jobs or Master’s programmes.
+Ultimately, pursuing knowledge purely for external validation rather than genuine curiosity is likely to lead to disappointment, as academic assessment inevitably contains elements of subjectivity despite the university’s best efforts to ensure consistency.plications you make for jobs or Masters’ programmes.
 Still, learning not to satiate your innate curiosity and only for external validation is a road to disappointment, because the validation of markers is often fickle and inconsistent.

 Comments